zandero/rest.vertx/README.md

 1. for a given root path
 1. globally assigned to the RestRouter

-If no designated exception handler is provided, a default exception handler kick in using the response type writer associated with the given method.
+If no designated exception handler is provided, a default exception handler kicks in using the response type writer associated with the given method.

 ## Path / Method error handler